Xilia-Level-Creator/xla-spec/xla-spec-latest.md

 v1.0.0-ud
 ```

+Note that `.xilia` file MUST be encoded as ASCII, no matter what flags
+are set.

 Include 6 or more characters.
 Start the version in `.xilia` file with
 the character `v`, then the version itself (semantic versioning v2 is used).